 Established in 1972, MetLife Auto & Home is one of the nation's leading personal lines property and casualty insurance providers.
-Subsidiaries of New York-based MetLife, Inc., the MetLife Auto & Home companies' in all 50 states and DC.
+Subsidiaries of New York-based MetLife, Inc., the MetLife Auto & Home companies' administrative home office is located in Warwick, Rhode Island, and they collectively hold licenses to operate in all 50 states and DC.

 MetLife Auto & Home insures nearly 4 million autos and homes countrywide.
-With approximately \$3 billion nation's leading provider of employer-sponsored group auto and homeowners insurance.
+With approximately \$3 billion in premium, it is the 12th largest personal lines property and casualty insurance company in the U.S. and the nation's leading provider of employer-sponsored group auto and homeowners insurance.
 For more information about MetLife Auto & Home, visit MetLife's Web site at www.metlife.com.